CreativeInquiry/GameTrak-Liberation/README.md

 The GameTrak was originally made as a PlayStation 2 controller for the golf game *Real World Golf* by In2Games Ltd. Its unusual interface has two joystick assemblies, each with X/Y motion plus a retractable tether, yielding six 12-bit position streams in the `0..4095` range at 75 Hz.
 Because used units can be quite [inexpensive on eBay](https://www.ebay.com/sch/i.html?_nkw=Gametrak+controller+PS2) (about
-USD $20-40), and because the tethered joysticks are expressive and physically legible 3D position-trackers, the device has become a popular platform for experimental interfaces, especially in electronic music and machine-learning workflows such as
+USD \$20-40), and because the tethered joysticks are expressive and physically legible 3D position-trackers, the device has become a popular platform for experimental interfaces, especially in electronic music and machine-learning workflows such as
 [Wekinator](https://doc.gold.ac.uk/~mas01rf/Wekinator/).
-Some examples of creative projects that use the GameTrak can be found listed [here](docs/prior_art.md).
+Some examples of creative arts-research projects that use the GameTrak can be found listed [here](docs/prior_art.md).

 ---